andalenavals/andalenavals.github.io/_research/rhostats.md

 \end{equation}
 $$

-where the mutiplicative bias $\mu_{i}$ and the additive one $c_{i}$ are obtained using a regression for a population of galaxies.
-To see the effect of miss estimation of PSF, we can consider as an estimator the observerd ellipticity without the correction for the PSF, and make simulations of galaxies with different shear and PSF.
-For avoiding other sources of biases and see just the PSF ones, we simulate only one galaxy with just a $e_{2}$ and then a shear is applied in the first component, this garantees there is not shape noise.
+where the mutiplicative bias $\mu_{i}$ and the additive one $c_{i}$ are obtained using a linear regression for a population of galaxies.
+To see the effect of miss estimation of PSF, we can consider as an estimator the observerd ellipticity without the correction for the PSF, and make simulations of galaxies with different shear values and PSF.
+For avoiding other sources of biases and see just the PSF ones, we simulate only one galaxy with just a $e_{2}$ component, and sheared only in the first component direction, this garantees there is not shape noise.

 ## PSF size errors
-When changing only the size of the PSF we can observe a multiplicative bias contribution
+When changing only the size of the PSF and keeping it circular, we can observe a multiplicative bias contribution.
+As ilustrated in the animation below wehre as sheare estimator HSM is used.
 <br/><img src='/images/research/rhostats/psf_size.gif' width="800">

 ## PSF anisotropy errors